EX-CJ Panganiban shocked SC backlog has more than doubled to nearly 1,000 cases per Justice

 Former Chief Justice Artemio Panganiban was shocked to learn how much the Supreme Court’s backlog of cases has ballooned since he retired in 2006.

-The SC en banc revealed that it has a total of 14,491 pending cases (of which 6,526 cases were new) in its docket as of December 2016. of a total of 923 by decision or signed resolutions.”
+The SC en banc revealed that it has a total of 14,491 pending cases (of which 6,526 cases were new) in its docket as of December 2016.
 The SC itself described the numbers as “clearly staggering.”

 Panganiban said this was “far worse” than he expected.